HomepageFind out moreThe foundation Transparency

 As a non-profit organization, we owe it to you, our donors, partners, volunteers, employees and committee members, to use our funds responsibly.
 Your donations should arrive directly and achieve the greatest possible success in our projects.
 This is the only way we can be an effective fundraising organization.

-In Germany, there are no uniform disclosure requirements for nonprofit organizations.
+In Germany, there are no uniform disclosure requirements for non-profit organizations.
 Nevertheless, we consider it important to disclose our structures, activities and finances in order to strengthen trust and credibility.

-of which are already protected forever thanks to wilderness sponsorships
+of which have already been refinanced thanks to wilderness sponsorships.

 In 2023, we received the Phineo "Wirkt!" seal.
 It confirms that our work has a demonstrable impact and that we are a high-performing and transparent organization.
 To receive it, we were analyzed by independent experts over a period of 6 months in a four-stage process.